 5 Prosecutor v.
-Ratko Mladić, Case No. IT-09-92-AR73.6, Interlocutory Appeal Brief Challenging the Decision of the Trial Chamber on the Defense Motion for a Fair Trial and Presumption of Innocence, 4 October 2016 ("Interlocutory Appeal Brief on the Trial Chamber's Decision on Motion for a Fair Trial and Presumption of Innocence"); Prosecutor v.
+Raiko Mladić, Case No. IT-09-92-AR73.6, Interlocutory Appeal Brief Challenging the Decision of the Trial Chamber on the Defense Motion for a Fair Trial and Presumption of Innocence, 4 October 2016 ("Interlocutory Appeal Brief on the Trial Chamber's Decision on Motion for a Fair Trial and Presumption of Innocence"); Prosecutor v.
 Ratko Mladić, Case No. IT-09-92-AR73.7, Interlocutory Appeal Brief Challenging the Decision of the Trial Chamber on the Defense Motion Regarding Scheduling Order, 5 October 2016 ("Interlocutory Appeal Brief on Scheduling Order").

-5. On 6 October 2016, Judge Carmel Agius ("Judge Agius"), the President of the Tribunal assigned a bench of the Appeals Chamber of the Tribunal ("Appeals Chamber") to hear each of Mladić's Interlocutory Appeals, both benches including himself.6

-6. On 13 October 2016, following the filing of the Motion, Judge Agius, the President of the Tribunal assigned me pursuant to Rule 15(B)(iv) of the Rules to consider the Motion in his place both as Presiding Judge and President of the Tribunal for the purpose of Rule 15(B) of the Rules.7

-7. The Motion seeks the voluntary withdrawal or the disqualification of Judge Agius from Mladić's Interlocutory Appeals on the grounds of an alleged appearance of bias by reason of prejudgement.8 On 11 October 2016, the Prosecution filed a response arguing that the Motion should be dismissed.9 On 17 October 2016, Mladić requested leave to file a reply and attached his reply to the request.10
+- 5. On 6 October 2016, the President of the Tribunal assigned a bench of the Appeals Chamber of the Tribunal ("Appeals Chamber") to hear each of Mladić's Interlocutory Appeals, both benches including Judge Fausto Pocar ("Judge Pocar").6 - 6.
+On 13 October 2016, following the filing of the Motion, the President of the Tribunal withdrew, pursuant to Rule 15(A) of the Rules of Procedure and Evidence of the Tribunal ("Rules"), from considering the Motion and assigned me to consider it in his place both as Presiding Judge and President of the Tribunal for the purpose of Rule 15(B) of the Rules.7 - 7.
+The Motion seeks the voluntary withdrawal or the disqualification of Judge Pocar from Mladić's Interlocutory Appeals on the grounds of an alleged appearance of bias by reason of prejudgement.8 On 11 October 2016, the Prosecution filed a response arguing that the Motion should be dismissed.9 On 17 October 2016, Mladić requested leave to file a reply and attached his reply to the request.10